spcameron/press/README.md

 ## Philosophy

+`press` is not intended to be a general-purpose SSG.
+It is designed for personal sites with a small number of well-defined page types, where explicit structure is preferred over extensibility.

-press treats content as structured data and HTML as a target format.
+`press` treats content as structured data and HTML as a target format.

 It favors:

 - explicit structure over implicit behavior
 - predictable conventions over configuration
 - staged transformations over ad hoc rendering
+- a small, fixed content model over open-ended flexibility

 The system is designed to be mechanically simple and easy to reason about.